-00:00If you've got a question and you don't know where to go,
+00:05If you've got a question and you don't know where to go, ask Nina for support, cause she's got a

-00:11She makes sense of her senses by helping all her fans,
+00:11She makes sense of her senses by helping all her fans, by doing her experiments, with emotions and with bats.

-00:16Touch her tongue, fingers, eyes, ears, ears, nose.
+00:17Touch her tongue, fingers, eyes, ears, ears, nose.

 00:29Look, he helps us with our eyes and Felix with our touch.

-00:32Ollie sniffs our smells and sends some bells she hears so much.
+00:32Ollie sniffs our smells and sends some bells, she hears so much.

 00:35But it's Ollie's brother, he helps us with our taste.